pedalpete/it/readme.md

 ```

-### Running favorit
+### Running Favor

-I hope I've made it really simple to get using favorit.
+I hope I've made it really simple to get using Favor.
-Now, include the favorit module in your app.
+Now, include the Favor module in your app.

 ```
-var favorit = require(path_to_your_favorit.js');
+var Favor = require(path_to_your_Favor.js');
-var $$ = require('favorit')()
+var $$ = require('Favor')()
 ```

-A good way to set the path to your favorit.js file is as an environment variable,
+A good way to set the path to your Favor.js file is as an environment variable,
 which will give you good flexibility on running the same application across
 different hardware.

 ### Kinda like jQuery
 If you know jQuery (and even if you don't) I hope it won't take you too long to
-get the hang of using favorit.
+get the hang of using Favor.

 #### Query like you know how
 In order to interact with your hardware components, you'll query your device configuration file.

-Though Favorit query parser is very similar to javascript DOM query engines you may be used to like jQuery
+Though Favor query parser is very similar to javascript DOM query engines you may be used to like jQuery
 or `document.querySelector`, there are a few differences.

 ##### Query by component type